sandialabs/slycat/README.md

 For installation, tutorials, and developer documentation, go to http://slycat.readthedocs.org

+# Slycat Demo
+You can try out slycat at [https://myslycat.com]
+Username: slycat
+Password: slycat

+The data in this demo instance of Slycat is erased on a regular basis, so please don't upload anything you intend to keep.

 # [Slycat-data](https://github.com/sandialabs/slycat-data)
 A github repo of sample data that can be used by slycat